 Bobby Majestic is a redneck, tiger zoo owner.
 We satirize the real world with a colorful cast of characters.

 Mystery abounds at Bobby Majestic’s Amazing Tigerland.
 Money is missing and everyone knows something about who took it.
 Can you find the culprit amongst this group of outcasts?
 Documentary film maker Steve Brinkman has film that shows who is the thief.
 But, he’s encrypted all of the video clips.
 Players work together to unlock all of the encrypted video to discover this offender.

 Tigerland is an escape style game designed to be played with remote teams using videoconferencing technology.
 Players join together and communicate virtually to solve puzzles, listen to the video clips, and determine the thief.
-The game is scalable with up to 20 simultaneous teams of up to 10 players at one time.
 Live gamemasters check each room to provide assistance during the game.
 Tigerland is not a game hastily converted to online play by filming an existing escape room, it was designed from the ground up as a virtual game.

 WARNING: Some videos in this game may potentially trigger seizures for people with photosensitive epilepsy.
 Player discretion is advised.
 Contains blood and gore.

 Life hasn’t been fun since the zombies took over, but you’ve had it better than most.
 You live in a secure community with reasonable people.
 The zombies are on the outside.
 You and your teammates are scavengers heading out into the wider, zombie-infested world to collect things your people need like food, medicine, and fuel.
 As time has gone on, you’ve had to search wider and wider.

 Last night, you were in an accident.
 You totaled your vehicle.
 You’re wounded and miles from home.
 It’s getting dark and there are zombies all around.
 It’s a desert region and there are few places to hide.
 You need to find a safe place fast.